fasaldana/Leaderboard/README.md

 run the following commands

+- npm install
 - npm install webpack webpack-cli --save-dev
 - npm install --save axios
 - npm install --save-dev webpack-dev-server

-### Run tests
+### Usage

-For testing you can do it with the command:
+For running in a local server, you can do it with the command:

 - npm start